-Mobilising Change – two key factors for success
+Mobilising Change – the key factors for success

 Change is difficult at the best of times.
 As we have seen through numerous conflicts in the 21st century, securing long-term and sustainable change in a complex, global environment can be extremely hard to achieve.

 I’ve declared war, now how do I win the campaign?